patricxu/CUDAatScaleForTheEnterpriseCourseProjectTemplate/README.md

-# CUDAatScaleForTheEnterpriseCourseProjectTemplate
+# NPP Resize
-This is a template for the course project for the CUDA at Scale for the Enterprise
+This is a project is forked from CUDAatScaleForTheEnterpriseCourseProjectTemplate, the course project for the CUDA at Scale for the Enterprise

 ## Project Description